Jet lag? We don’t know her. This in-flight skincare routine will make your skin look dangerously good.

 Step 6: Sunscreen

 Did you know that the sun can damage your skin mid-flight?
-Airplane windows block UVB rays (the ones associated with sunburn) but don’t protect against UVA rays (the ones associated with aging and, sometimes, skin cancer).
+Aeroplane windows block UVB rays (the ones associated with sunburn) but don’t protect against UVA rays (the ones associated with aging and, sometimes, skin cancer).
 Ensure you pack a broad-spectrum sunscreen to protect against UVA and UVB damage and reapply as necessary, especiallyif you are seated near a window.